Azov Brigade: Since the 2022 full-scale invasion

+Also in April 2022 Shekhovtsov, writing in Euromaidan Press reiterated his view that the Azov Regiment had become largely depoliticized and had lost most of its neo-Nazi and far-right views, describing it as "a highly professional detachment for specific operations.
+Neither a political organization, nor a militia, nor a far-right battalion".
+Shekhovtsov also told the Financial Times that though it was originally formed by leadership of a neo-Nazi group, "It is certain that Azov [the battalion] has depoliticised itself.
+Its history linked to the far-right movement is pretty irrelevant today."
+Alexander Ritzmann, a Senior Advisor to the Counter Extremism Project, wrote of the Azov Battalion that same month that "when your country is under attack by foreign invaders, it is understandable that Ukrainians will not focus on the political views of their co-defenders, but on who can and will fight the invaders".

-In April 2022, Israeli historian and Nazi hunter Efraim Zuroff dismissed the claims that allegations made against the Azov regiment are part of a Russian disinformation.
+In April 2022, Israeli historian and Nazi hunter Efraim Zuroff dismissed the claims that allegations made against the Azov regiment are part of Russian disinformation.
 He explained in an interview with the Ottawa Citizen: "It's not Russian propaganda, far from it.
 These people are neo-Nazis.
 There is an element of the ultra-right in Ukraine and it's absurd to ignore it."